 Top 5 Reasons to Have a Lawyer Draft Your Estate Plan and Will

-Lawyers know the best ways to protect your inheritance.
-What may seem like a simple gift or wish may have serious legal and tax consequences.
 For example, giving a particular asset to one beneficiary may mean that the other beneficiaries have to pay the income tax on that asset.
 Lawyers know how to include special clauses that can prevent a challenge to your will or protect inheritances from ex-spouses.
-If there is doubt about the meaning of even one word it may lead to an expensive court hearing.
-Your lawyer knows exactly how to say what you want.
+Doubt about the meaning of a single word could lead to an expensive court hearing.
+Lawyers ensure that you’re saying exactly what you mean every time.

 2) Save taxes and make smarter plans

-A lawyer knows the best strategies to reduce probate fees and income tax on your estate.
+Lawyers are well-versed in the best strategies to reduce probate fees and income tax on your estate.
 It's not as simple as gifting away your assets.
-Family fights over Wills are becoming more common in an increasingly more complicated world with assets of all different types, like digital assets and foreign property.
-Proper advice can protect you from the someone suing your estate.
+Family fights over wills are becoming more common in an increasingly complicated world, with various types of assets such as digital assets and foreign property.
+Proper advice can protect your estate from being sued.

-A lawyer can help you weigh the benefits and downsides of appointing a friend or family member as a Trustee or Executor.
-They can also help advise you on key decisions like who can replace an executor if they decide to quit?
+What are the benefits and downsides of appointing a friend or family member as a trustee or executor?
+A lawyer can help you understand the pros and cons.
+They can also help advise you on key decisions, like who can replace an executor if they decide to quit.
 If there's a paid executor, how is the fee calculated?
 Your lawyer can identify ways to avoid fights over commonly contested issues.

-4) Navigate complicated situations and protect those most in need
+4) Navigate difficult situations and protect those you love

-Your lawyer can help guide you through the multitude of options that are available to you to protect your estate when you're gone.
+Your lawyer can illuminate the multitude of options that are available to you to protect your estate when you're gone.
 They will give you the best options for your particular situation.
 Wills are highly regulated and must be signed in a very specific manner.
-Your lawyer will ensure that everything is handled smoothly and that all the T's are crossed and I's dotted.
+Your lawyer will ensure that everything is handled smoothly and that all the T's are crossed and I's are dotted.